William Lloyd Prosser: Biography

 By 1960, Prosser's "irascible" and "authoritarian" personality traits were becoming evident.
 He suddenly announced his resignation, effective immediately, in the middle of the 1960–1961 school year rather than face a regular five-year review of his deanship before the campus Budget Committee, then had to be talked into finishing the school year while the university searched for his replacement.
 On the way out, he could not resist taking potshots which confirmed his personality flaws, marred his legacy at Berkeley, and were regarded as an unfortunate coda to an otherwise successful deanship.
 In oral remarks before the faculty, he attacked the institutional weakness of the dean of the law school by calling himself "a straw man, a stooge, a tailor's dummy, and a figurehead, without any authority or power whatsoever".
 He also made similar comments in a written memorandum to the faculty: "This, of course, is faculty self-government, which is a fetish in this University beyond all others.
 It is democracy in action.
 It is also one hell of a way to run a railroad."

 Upon leaving Berkeley in 1961, Prosser became a member of the faculty at Hastings and continued to teach law there until his death in 1972.
+Prosser's attitude toward his profession is reflected in his authorship of several parody songs published in the Law School Association Lyrics by the Association of American Law Schools, including "The Law Dean's Lament" to the tune of "Twenty-One Years" and "Over the Hill To Hastings" to the tune of "Over the Hills to the Poorhouse".